ernstki/perfect-perl-clis/slides.md

     * _e.g._, sorting, printing matching lines

-* Use linefeed-delimited text streams as your RPC
+* Use linefeed-delimited text streams as your IPC/RPC

     * read from standard input when used in a pipe